hangduykhiem/gravity/README.md

 }
 ```

 The library uses different android libraries to provide skeleton structure for your Android app.
-Following dependencies are included in the **Core Library**.
+Following dependencies are included in the **Gravity library**.

 ```
   compile "com.android.support:appcompat-v7:25.3.0"